 Creating Google Product Listing Ads

 I decided early in this case study that I wanted to test Google Product Listing Ads.
-I’ve never tried them before, but decided to give them a shot after seeing how easy it was to sync my Shopify store with Google Ads using the Google Shopping app.
+I’ve never tried them before, but decided to give them a shot after seeing how easy it was to sync my Shopify store with Google Ads using Google channel.

 This app allowed me to easily add products to my Google Merchant account and show my products in Google Shopping as well as inline product ads in Google searches.